Our Expat Authors

-A professional journalist, Margot has written for a number of publications in India and abroad, including Rolling Stone, Time Out, Outlook Traveller, the Times of India, and the Oregonian.
-She’s also the author of the Moon Guide to Living Abroad in India, a comprehensive guidebook for expats planning to move to India.
+A professional journalist, Margot has written for a number of publications in India and abroad, including Rolling Stone, Time Out, Outlook Traveller, the Times of India, and The Oregonian.
+She is also the author of the Moon Guide to Living Abroad in India, a comprehensive guidebook for ex-pats planning to move to India.

 Denis Burke became an Amsterdam resident after several visits.
 He has lived in the city for three years; first as a student, later as a writer and now in communications in the non-government sector.
-Originally from Dublin, Ireland, Denis has traveled all over North America, Europe, and Asia.
-He has written for several travel guides with pieces about far away places and the differing social and lifestyle issues in different parts of the world.
-Following the completion of his masters degree in Amsterdam he began writing about international affairs.
+Originally from Dublin, Ireland, Denis has travelled all over North America, Europe, and Asia.
+He has written for several travel guides with pieces about faraway places and the differing social and lifestyle issues in different parts of the world.
+Following the completion of his master’s degree in Amsterdam, he began writing about international affairs.
 Why does Denis love Amsterdam?
 The work-hard, play-hard mentality, the rich cultural life, and the opportunity to cycle home every day along breath-taking canals.

 Born in Canada, Laura lived in Toronto, Ottawa, and Vancouver before realizing that Canada (large as it is) was a mere speck in a much larger landscape.
-She has since travelled through forty countries, calling Puerto Vallarta, Mexico City, Paris, Delhi and Chennai home before finally settling in Bangalore, her husband’s hometown, in 2009.
+She has since traveled through forty countries, calling Puerto Vallarta, Mexico City, Paris, Delhi, and Chennai home before finally settling in Bangalore, her husband’s hometown, in 2009.

-Los Angeles, Californian native Lisa Canfield launched her career writing advertising for television shows, and teamed with her husband Joel to run their own Hollywood promo agency, which they aptly named “joined at the hip".
-In 2005 they relocated to New Zealand with sons David, now 15, and AJ, now 13, after Lisa saw New Zealand on TV’s “The Amazing Race” and became obsessed with it.
+Los Angeles, Californian native Lisa Canfield launched her career writing advertising for television shows, and teamed with her husband Joel to run their own Hollywood promo agency, which they aptly named “joined at the hip”.
+They relocated to New Zealand with sons David, now 15, and AJ, now 13, after Lisa saw New Zealand on TV the Amazing Race and became obsessed with it.
 Lisa and her family currently live in the St Heliers area of Central Auckland, where, from their bedroom deck, they can actually see a dormant-yet-active volcano rising from the sea.
 They relaunched their company as a full-service freelance writing service, working on everything from websites to ebooks to marketing campaigns from their downstairs office.
 They also founded and run the Central City Baseball Club, one of only six youth baseball clubs in the entire country.
 Lisa loves Auckland for the clean air, the mild climate, and above all else, the ocean.